-The core curriculum for the M.S. degree includes three courses: GEO 5309, GEO 5301 or GEO 5304, and GEO 7300 (Advanced Research Design).
+The core curriculum for the M.A.Geo. program includes three courses: GEO 5309 (Applied Geographic Analysis); GEO 5301 (Quantitative Methods) or GEO 5304 (Qualitative Methods); and GEO 5300 (Research Design and Techniques).
 Students are expected to complete these three courses within the first 12 graduate hours.

 - GEO 5309 is offered in the fall semester of every academic year.
 The purpose of this course is to introduce students to the graduate faculty of the Department and their research interests.
-All entering students are expected to take GEO 5309 during their first fall semester in the program. - GEO 5301 is offered each spring semester.
-It should be completed within the first full year of residence, after completing a prerequisite statistics course (GEO 3301 or equivalent) if needed. - GEO 5304 is offered each fall semester.
-It should be completed within the first full year of residence. - GEO 5300 and GEO 7300 are offered during the spring semester.
-The appropriate one should be taken immediately after GEO 5309.
+All entering students are expected to take GEO 5309 during their first fall semester in the program. - GEO 5301 is offered every spring semester.
+It should be completed within the first full year of residence, after completing a prerequisite statistics course (GEO 3301 or equivalent) if needed. - GEO 5304 is offered every fall semester. - GEO 5300 is offered during the spring semester.
+The course should be taken immediately after GEO 5309.
 Students beginning the program in the fall should take this course in the spring semester of their first year in the program.
 Students should select their research advisors upon completion of GEO 5309, and GEO 5300 or GEO 7300.